 Despite the fact that he was a man of very considerable means the lineage of Thomas Forsyth has proved elusive.
 He was 66 when he died in the summer of 1810 and therefore born in about 1744.
 There is a record of the baptism of a Thomas Forsyth, son of John and Mary Forsyth of Field Lane, Holborn, on 17 April 1747 which could be right, but it is not possible to be sure.

-If, as is clearly possible, he was a brother, half-brother or cousin of Thomas they probably travelled to London together when Thomas was about 19.
+If, as is clearly possible, William snr. was a brother or half-brother of Thomas they probably travelled to London together when Thomas was about 19.
 If so, Thomas might have chuckled at Dr Johnson’s famous aphorism that ‘the noblest prospect which a Scotchman ever sees, is the high road that leads him to England!’

 Nothing is known of his education.
-He does not appear to have attended either Oxford or Cambridge university, but he became a solicitor with an office at 100 New Bond Street.
-He must therefore have been a pupil at one of the Inns of Chancery attached to Lincoln’s Inn.
+Many Forsyths attended Aberdeen University but Thomas does not appear to have been among them.
+Nor does he appear to have attended either Oxford or Cambridge university.
+He did, however, become a solicitor with an office at 100 New Bond Street and must therefore have been a pupil at one of the Inns of Chancery attached to Lincoln’s Inn.
 In his time solicitors were those qualified to deal with matters falling within the jurisdiction of the Court of Chancery; this was known as equity and was distinct from the common law jurisdiction of the Courts of King’s Bench and Exchequer, where attorneys were the equivalent of solicitors.
 As a solicitor he was well equipped to be a steward of a landed estate and a trustee and executor and, as we shall see, this is how he earned his living.
-He joined a Freemasons lodge in London in 1763 and married his first wife on 3 October 1769.

 In the collection of the National Portrait Gallery are two mezzotints (catalogue numbers D37743 and D37750) taken from an engraving by Charles Turner (1773-1857) after a portrait by Sir William Beechey (1753-1839).
 The sitter was recorded simply as Thomas Forsyth Esq. but in May 2017 the NPG accepted that he was the person buried in the vault beneath the Forsyth tomb at Ayot St Peter.